dmhuebner/dmhuebner.github.io/_portfolio/bloccit.md

 #### **TECHNOLOGIES USED**

-HTML5, CSS3, JavaScript, jQuery, Angular.js, Firebase, AngularFire, UI Bootstrap, Grunt, Git
+HTML5, CSS3, JavaScript, Ruby on Rails, Git

 #### **CONCLUSION**